Behavioural pseudometrics for continuous-time diffusions: Corresponding real-valued logic

 \paragraph*{Definition of the logics:} The logic is defined inductively and is denoted $\grammar$:

 for all $f_1, f_2, f \in \grammar$, $q \in [0,1] \cap \mathbb{Q}$ and $t \in \mathbb{Q}_{ \geq 0}$.

 This logic closely resembles the ones introduced for discrete-time systems by Desharnais et al.~\cite{Desharnais99b, Desharnais04} and by van Breugel et al.~\cite{vanBreugel05a}.
-The key difference is the terms $\langle t \rangle f$ which deals with continuous-time.
+The key difference is the term $\langle t \rangle f$ which deals with continuous-time.

 \paragraph*{Interpretation of the logics: } We fix a discount factor $0 < c< 1$.
-The expressions in $\grammar$ are interpreted as functions $E \to [0,1]$ as follows for a state $x \in E$:
+The expressions in $\grammar$ are interpreted inductively as functions $E \to [0,1]$ as follows for a state $x \in E$:

-Whenever we want to emphasize the fact that the expressions are interpreted for a certain discount factor $0<c<1$, we will write $\grammar_c$.
+Whenever we want to emphasize the fact that the expressions are interpreted for a discount factor $0<c<1$, we will write $\grammar_c$.

 \begin{remark} Let us clarify what the difference is between an expression in $\grammar$ and its interpretation.
-Expressions can be thought of as the notation $+, ^2, \times$ etc. However, they don't carry much meaning by themselves but one can then interpret them for a given set: $\mathbb{R}, C_0(E)$ (continuous functions $E \to \mathbb{R}$ that vanish at infinity) for instance.
-Combining notations, one can write ``$(x+y)^2\times z$''and this expression can then be interpreted on a given set by knowing how each building block is interpreted. \end{remark}
+Expressions can be thought of as the notation $+, ^2, \times$ etc. They don't carry much meaning by themselves but one can then interpret them for a given set: $\mathbb{R}, C_0(E)$ (continuous functions $E \to \mathbb{R}$ that vanish at infinity) for instance.
+Combining notations, one can write expressions that can then be interpreted on a given set. \end{remark}